 Or there is Tiny Modernist who has also just started one (Words to Live By) and that is running for a full year; until January 2020.

-The reason cross stitch might appeal to you is that you can work on one project for a long time, so a long SAL like these would be perfect for you.
+The reason cross stitch might appeal to you is that you can work on one project for a long time, so a long SAL like this would be perfect for you.